-My dissertation and book project explores how religious appeals by elites shape extremism among followers.
+My dissertation explores how religious appeals by elites shape extremism among followers.
 I analyze a series of related questions on this topic through the case of extremism among Sunni and Shia Muslims in Lucknow, which has the highest Sunni-Shia violence of any Indian city.

 My job market paper can be found here.
 I report the results of an experiment among 2,100 Sunni and Shia young adult men implemented in Lucknow’s most riot-prone neighborhood.
 The experiment tests a logic of victimization: that anti-violence appeals by an in-group cleric will reduce extremism within a non-victimized group but not within a victimized group (here: the Shia).